Free City of Frankfurt: Reformed Church

 Reformed Protestants from France and the Low Countries, in the 1550s reluctantly adopted in the free imperial city, were forbidden to profess their faith in 1561, but enjoyed unlimited staying permits, but not citizenship.
 A number of Reformed Frankfurters thus emigrated to the Palatinate where they founded the new city of Frankenthal in 1562.
 Others held Reformed ceremonies in their private homes.

 By the 1590s more Reformed refugees were accepted in the city, but many emigrated later when they had found a better refuge.
 In 1601 the Reformed were allowed to maintain a chapel outside the city walls for their services, in return for allowing the Lutheran city council to veto their pastors.
 After that chapel had burnt down under unexplained circumstances in 1603, Reformed churchgoers could attend public Reformed service only abroad in the neighbouring Bockenheim, then County of Hanau.

 After the Edict of Fontainebleau in 1685, tens of thousands of Huguenots had to leave Catholic France.
 The city allowed them using Frankfurt as a transit stop, with 26,000 refugees passing, on their ways to other states allowing their immigration.
 Only in 1787 the Lutheran council allowed the construction of, modest though, Reformed churches within the city, without tower and bells.

-In 1820 about 2,000 members of the two congregations, the German Reformed Church and the French Reformed Church, joined together to form a separate Protestant Reformed Consistory.
+In 1820 about 2,000 members of the two congregations, the German Reformed Church and the French Reformed Church, joined to form a separate Protestant Reformed Consistory.
 After the Amendment Acts to the Constitution had been passed the Churches were forced to fund all costs of their religious cult as according to the treaties without competing with the city-aerarii.
 Consequently, they had no share in the endowment (Dotation) of 1830.
 In 1899 the Reformed and the Lutheran churches of Frankfurt merged into a Protestant regional church body of united administration (Evangelische Kirches im Konsitorialbezirk Frankfurt am Main), with each congregation maintaining its chosen confession.
 The two consistories were merged too.